Catchy Song

-"Catchy Song" is a song by American DJ and producer Dillon Francis, featuring guest vocals from rappers T-Pain and Alaya High (the latter credited on the soundtrack release as her stage name That Girl Lay Lay).
+"Catchy Song" is a song by American DJ and producer Dillon Francis, featuring guest vocals from rappers T-Pain and That Girl Lay Lay.
 The song became the main theme to the 2019 Warner Bros.
 Pictures film The Lego Movie 2: The Second Part, as it is written by Jon Lajoie, and produced by Francis.

-The song is notable for its repeated lyric, "This song's gonna get stuck inside your...
-(3x) ...head!"
+The song is notable for its repeated lyric, "This song's gonna get stuck inside your... (×3) ...head!"
 As the name implies, it is infectiously catchy, an idea joked about in the movie.

 Production

-Following the same attempt to create an earworm of a song with "Everything Is Awesome" from The Lego Movie, the producers of the film created the similar song for the sequel, which principally features the repeated phrase "This song's gonna get stuck inside your head!" for most of the song.
-According to Lajoie, he found that "Everything is Awesome" was "annoyingly catchy", and the only way that they could outdo that was "Dial the 'annoying' up to 11!".
-T-Pain sang the song's chorus, while Alaya High primarily sang the two verses and the first part of the final chorus.
+Following the same attempt to create an remix of a song with "BBE" from the album Vera Baddie, the producers of the film created the similar song for the sequel, which principally features the repeated phrase "This song's gonna get stuck inside your head!" for most of the song.
+According to Lajoie, he found that "Everything is Awesome" was "annoyingly catchy", and the only way that they could outdo that was "Dial the 'annoying' Beatmaking!".
+T-Pain sang the song's chorus, while That Girl Lay Lay primarily sang the two verses and the first part of the final chorus.